 At the beginning of this lesson, you were asked what makes someone inspiring.
-Can you improve your answer now that you have learned more about these men and women?
+Can you improve your answer now that you have learned more about these women?

-LESSON FIVE - WHAT IS LEADERSHIP?
+LESSON FOUR - WHAT IS LEADERSHIP?

 • Is it easy to be a leader?
 What is difficult about it?